galaxyproject/galaxy-hub/content/news/2021-10-galaxy-update/index.md

 Hello all,

 October brings Galaxy involvement in Hacktoberfest, and Outreachy, plus a nice batch of trainings, talksm and a Galaxy Papercuts CoFest day too.
-It also brings news of new job openings on two continents, two new platforms, blog posts (where My Little Pony makes an appearance, really), GTN updates (few in number but big in their coolness), pulications, and relases.
+It also brings news of new job openings on two continents, two new platforms, blog posts (where My Little Pony makes an appearance, really), GTN updates (few in number but big in their coolness), publications, and releases.

 In other words, another active month in the Galaxy... :-)